bensnyde/cp2zim/README.md

 This script will generate all of the commands necessary for a seemless migration of email accounts from a WHM/Cpanel server to a Zimbra Mail server.
 The output can then be executed in batch.

 Requires WHM root access.

-Note, this script will change all Cpanel account passwords.
-It is recommended that you backup /etc/shadow file prior and restore afterwards.
+<b>This script will change all Cpanel account passwords.</b> It is recommended that you backup /etc/shadow file prior to execution so that you can restore the original passwords afterwards.

 Tested on WHM 11.40 and Zimba Community 8.0.5.